Part 5

 by Australian Historian Donald M. Gibb, (1937-2018 - Obituary) states: "Effective immigration restrictions required joint colonial action.

+The difficulty of achieving this without federation was strong argument for federation."
 This 1973 White Paper was prepared for the Whitlam government and pubished by the Victorian Historical Association,

 La Trobe University Press